Escape to an exotic realm of pirates, romance and jealousy when English National Ballet revives its spectacular production of Le Corsaire this month.

 Returning for performances at Milton Keynes Theatre before a run at the London Coliseum in January 2020, Le Corsaire will undoubtedly provide English National Ballet with another opportunity to showcase the talent throughout its ranks.

-A preview of English National Ballet’s Le Corsaire written by Georgina Butler is featured on Total MK.
+I wrote a preview of English National Ballet’s Le Corsaire for Total MK.